Transfer Frequently Asked Questions

 How much is your application fee?

 If you plan to submit your application for admission online, it’s free!
-Or you can send your application to us by mail and pay a $30.00 application fee.

 How Will My Credits Transfer to Maryville University?